marianaql/CFG-project/README.md

 1. **Optional arguments**: *Desired_number_of_hits_retrieved, blast_results_file, database_file*.
 To specify a file all arguments must be given.
 Notice that: <br />
     - If no new arguments are given, default values are taken as `20`, `results.out`, `blast_database_FCG2018.fasta`.
     - If only one argument is given, it is taken as *Desired_number_of_hits_retrieved*, *blast_results_file* and *database_file* are set to `results.out` and `blast_database_FCG2018.fasta`, respectively.
+2. **Expected output:**: a file per each of the 10 sequences with its corresponding 20 orthologs sequences, in fasta format.